 Have you ever had your students create a mystic rose before?
-It’s a great way to construct various geometric shapes and the design is attractive as well.
-Here’s how you construct them.
+It’s a great way to construct various geometric shapes and let kids play with patterns to create math-based art.

-First you will need to get your students to use a compass to draw a circle.
-Or you will need to provide a template of a circle.
-Once the circle is drawn, your students will need to mark 12 equal sections, as in the picture below.
+First, you will need to get your students to use a compass to draw a circle.
+Or provide a template for a circle.
+Next, have your students mark 12 equal sections, as in the picture below.

 To create the design students will need to use a sharp pencil or marker.
 They need to carefully rule in all of the diagonals from each point across the circle.
 It will look like the pictures below.

-When the design is complete you can have your students answer the following questions:
+When the design is complete have your students answer the following questions:

-- Name some of the shapes that you can see in the design?
+- Can you identify and name some of the shapes that you can see in the design?

 - Can you work out how many diagonals there are altogether?
-You could give them the clue that there are 11 from each point.
+You could give your students a clue that there are 11 from each point.

 You can also have your students color the design for display in the classroom.
-Also, why not get them to make other mystic roses with a different number of sections, such as 7.
+Why not get your students to make other mystic roses with a different number of points, such as 7.